MKiperszmid/SpectrumRevamped/README.md

 It's a work in progress, so all the technologies mentioned might not be used at the moment

-## Feedback

-If you have any feedback, please reach out to us at mkiperszmid@gmail.com

 ## Tech Stack

 * Kotlin